Note: This article is an extension to the article Debug Mode - General Explanation

 The bug icons on ports will be visible only when the job result contains "dataDebuggerResult".

-Also by executing the Workflow in Debug Mode, you can see the execution time on edges as tooltip (hover over one of the Workflow edges using the mouse cursor).
+Also by executing a Workflow, you can see the execution time on Processors as a tooltip (hover your mouse over the desired processor).

 Workflow Edge Coloring for Visualized Execution Status

-Note on priority of visualization: The decreased importance goes from ERROR to WARNING to SUCCESS.
+Note on the priority of visualization: The decreased importance goes from ERROR to WARNING to SUCCESS.

 Edge has a successful Processor as target.